tjchester/tjchester.github.io/_posts/2016-09-03-using-the-bpod-gem.md

 ## Overview

-In this post, you learned how to install the *bpod* gem, including special instructions to follow if you were using RVM.
+In this post, you learned how to install the *bpod* gem, including special instructions to follow if you were using RVM or rbenv to manage your ruby installations.
 You then learned about simple command line usage of the gem's command line interface (CLI).
 Finally, you learned how you could schedule the gem to run each day under *launchd* to automatically change your desktop once a day.